-What are the Microtubules?
+What is Microtubules?

 Microtubules are protein-made, fine, long, hollow but rigid, un-branched tubular structures present in the cytoplasm of the cells.
 They are microscopic hollow tubes made of the proteins alpha and beta tubulin that are part of a cell’s cytoskeleton, a network of protein filaments that extends throughout the cell, gives the cell shape, and keeps its organelles in place and in 1963, Slautterback gave its name.
 Microtubules are hollow cylinders made up of repeating protein structures.